Wentworth Shire: Council

 The area of Wentworth was proclaimed a municipality on 23 January 1879.
 The first Mayor was Mr. W. Gunn who held office from 1879 to 1880.

 Current composition and election method

 Wentworth Shire Council is composed of nine councillors elected proportionally as a single ward.
 All councillors are elected for a fixed four-year term of office.
 The mayor is elected by the councillors at the first meeting of the council.
-The most recent election was held on 10 September 2016 and the makeup of the council is as follows:
+The most recent election was held on 4 December 2021 and the current makeup of the council is as follows:

+One seat is vacant following the death of councillor Stephen Heywood on 7 February 2024.

-The current Council, elected in 2016, in order of election, is:
+The current council, elected in 2021, in order of election, is: